-Upon completion of this offering, we expect to incur costs associated with corporate governance requirements that will become applicable to us as a public company, including rules and regulations of the SEC, under the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, and the Exchange Act, as well as the rules of the Nasdaq Global Market.
+Upon completion of this offering, we expect to incur costs associated with corporate governance requirements that will become applicable to us as a public company, including rules and regulations of the SEC, under the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, and the Exchange Act, as well as the rules of the Nasdaq Global Select Market.
 These rules and regulations are expected to significantly increase our accounting, legal and financial compliance costs and make some activities more time-consuming.
 We expect such expenses to further increase after we are no longer an emerging growth company.
 We also expect these rules and regulations to make it more expensive for us to maintain directors' and officers' liability insurance.
 As a result, it may be more difficult for us to attract and retain qualified persons to serve on our board of directors or as executive officers.
-Furthermore, these rules and regulations will increase our legal and financial compliance costs and regulations will increase our legal and financial compliance costs and regulations will increase our legal and financial compliance or estimate the amount of additional costs we will incur as a public company or the timing of such costs.
+Furthermore, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+We cannot predict or estimate the amount of additional costs we will incur as a public company or the timing of such costs.